 Since mid-April, clashes between the Sudanese Armed Forces (SAF) and the Rapid Support Forces (RSF) in Sudan have pushed an estimated one million persons out of their homes.
 Acted was present in Sudan from 2004 to 2014 and restarted its activities in the country in 2020 as a frontline humanitarian actor working on shelter and non-food items, water and hygiene, food security and livelihoods, nutrition, and protection for refugee children and women survivors of gender-based violence.
 Our teams are now mobilised to ensure the continuation of humanitarian activities and respond to the needs resulting from the conflict, despite extreme operational constraints.

-More than one million persons have been displaced within Sudan, many seeking refuge in areas not or less directly affected by the violence especially in the eastern states.
-An additional 200,000 have fled into neighbourhing countries, including more than 50,000 in South Sudan and more than 60,000 in Chad where Acted has teams and operations.
+More than 2.5 million persons have been displaced, seeking refuge in areas not or less directly affected by the violence.
+Among them, 600,000 have fled into neighbourhing countries, including in South Sudan, in Ethiopia, Chad and CAR where Acted has teams and operations.
 These displacements of populations, among which so many struggle to cover their basic needs and access essential services, increase the strain on host communities in which food and water insecurity is already significant (among other vulnerabilities), exacerbating severe pre-existing humanitarian needs.